 A large amount of truck freight also moves through Rhode Island.
 These trucks use the infrastructure in the state, but do not have an origin or destination within the state.

 Although the largest share of truck traffic stays regional, trucks use the state's infrastructure to move freight through the entire country.
-The largest share of through movements stays in the New England and Mid-Atlantic regions, with commodities primarily moving between Connecticut and Massachusetts.
-Goods moving between these two states include broken stone or riprap and petroleum refining products.
-Additional detail related to these movements is provided in Chapter 7.
+The largest share of through movements stays in the New England and Mid-Atlantic regions, with commodities primarily moving between Connecticut and Massachusetts as well as New York and New Jersey.
+Goods moving between these two states include broken stone or riprap, petroleum refining products, and warehouse and distribution products.
+Additional detail related to these movements is provided in Chapter 7 and in the Freight Plan appendix report entitled "Rhode Island Commodity Flows and Forecasts".